 Ongoing investigation efforts, and expected completion date of investigation to determine the full cause of spill;

-22. Detailed narrative of investigation and investigation findings of cause of spill;23.
-Name and type of water body(s) impacted; and
+21. Detailed narrative of investigation and investigation findings of cause of spill;

-24. If discharged to a surface water, visual inspection of water body, narrative description, and photographs of impacted water body(s).
+3.4.
+Quarterly Certified Spill Reporting for Category 4 Spills

+The Enrollee shall report and certify all Category 4 spills to the online CIWQS Sanitary Sewer System Database, quarterly, within 15 days after the end of the calendar quarter in which the spills occurred.
+The following table shows the quarterly Category 4 spill reporting due dates: